StephenKing/st-g.de/_posts/2023-10-31-grafana-plugin-debugging-on-apple-silicon.md

 While [Grafana's `create-plugin` tool](https://grafana.com/developers/plugin-tools/) is results in a fantastic developer experience and also, theoretically, generates everything which is needed to attach a debugger, this failed for me on MacOS using Apple Silicon (ARM64, darwinARM64).

-If you don't want to read through my lengthy monologue of things that did _not_ work, you can directly jump to the section [Worked for me](#worked-for-me-building-grafana).
+If you don't want to read through my lengthy monologue of things that did _not_ work, you can directly jump to the section [Worked for me](#worked-for-me-building-grafana) - or to [What probably also works (and might be easier)](#update-what-probably-also-works-homebrew).

 ## Did not work: Debugging in Docker